fermarsan/aixt/docs/Microchip/PIC16/PIC16F8x/quickref.md

 | **A**| a0| a1| a2| a3| a4|---|---|---|
 | **B**| b0| b1| b2| b3| b4| b5| b6| b7|

-In the _PIC16_ microcontroller families, the port registers are divided into:

-- `TRIS` To configure each port pin
-- `PORT` To manage the pins as inputs or outputs

 ### Supported Functions
 The functions contained in the API are digital inputs or outputs.